What Is a Computer Use Agent? A 2026 Guide to AI Agents That Control Your Computer

 Conclusion

-Set your security boundaries: password managers, banking windows, and business secrets — never authorized.
+Set your security boundaries before you start: password managers, banking windows, and business secrets should never be authorized.
+Treat agents as interns who need supervision at key decision points.

-Next step: Manus Free plan offers 300 daily credits for free.
-Start with a low-risk file organization or data collection task today, build your judgment through real experience, then decide whether to upgrade.
+To get started: Manus Free offers 300 daily credits at no cost.
+Start with a low-risk file organization or data collection task, build your judgment through real experience, then decide whether to upgrade.
+If you're interested in the broader AI agent landscape beyond computer use, that's a good next read.

 FAQ